Francis Andrew Dutkewycz III

 Andrew inherited a family passion of auto mechanics at an early age.
 This grew into a shared love of racing with his younger brother, in which he was Chris's #1 fan.
 Andrew loved his children beyond measure and shared his fondness of cars in many adventures together.

 The family will greet friends and family from 2 to 8 p.m.
-Thursday, April 1, and from 9 until the 10 a.m. funeral service, Friday, April 2, with Pastor Aaron Douthitt officiating, in DEAN C. WHITMARSH FUNERAL HOME, 134 West Church Street, Fairchance.
+Thursday, April 1, and 9 until the 10 a.m. funeral service Friday, April 2, with Pastor Aaron Douthitt officiating, in the DEAN C. WHITMARSH FUNERAL HOME, 134 West Church Street, Fairchance.

 Interment will follow in Saint Mary Cemetery, Uniontown.

-After the cemetery committal, those attending are invited to a celebration of his life with a meal to be held at 12 noon at the Fairchance Fire Hall.
+After the cemetery committal, those attending are invited to a celebration of his life with a meal to be held at 12 noon in the Fairchance Fire Hall.

 In lieu of flowers, memorial contributions may be made to Francis Andrew Dutkewycz III Memorial Fund, 134 West Church Street, Fairchance, PA 15436.